Home is where the heart is… but is Heartland the best fit for your business?

 Heartland’s customers, it seems, share the same issues as us when it comes to the credit card processor’s fees – particularly the early termination and PCI non-compliance charges.

-As well as the negative comments above (plus a swathe of even more cutting reviews online), Heartland has also received 48 complaints registered against it in the last three years with the BBB (Better Business Bureau).
+As well as the negative comments above (plus a swathe of even more cutting reviews online), Heartland has also had 48 complaints registered against it with the BBB (Better Business Bureau) in the last three years.
 So, while we’d be the first to say that there’s a lot to admire about Heartland’s technology and service, we can’t recommend it based on the customer reviews we’ve found.

 With that in mind, then, what are the alternatives?